-We have audited the accompanying financial statements of Al-Ahleia Insurance Company S.A.K.P. (the "Company"), which comprise the statement of financial position as at 31 December 2013, and the income statement, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Al-Ahleia Insurance Company S.A.K.P. (the "Company"), which comprise the statement of financial position as at 31 December 2014, and the statement of income, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.